akinade/third-party-move-and-improve/README.md

 * Please click on the URL to receive your [Free Account](https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&SC=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&pcode=NAMK190227P00084) and complete all required steps.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.
 * Soon after requesting your trial you will receive an activation email.
 Once that email is received and you have logged in to your environment you can begind the lab.

-Access the labs using our web-friendly interface here [PLACEHOLDER FOR SITE](www.oracle.com)
+Access the labs using our web-friendly interface [here](https://burlingtonsolutionshub.github.io/third-party-move-and-improve/)